 In a sense Pan Am’s rejection of the DC-8 was a mistake as the type proved far more malleable as a design.
 DC-8-61/63s would have been an effective bridge to the widebody era and may have saved Pan Am from some of the indigestion it faced when it splurged on 747s, which proved far too large and expensive for the market conditions they met in the early 1970s.

 Davis.
 R.E.G.
 An Airlines And Its Aircraft: Pan Am

 Waddington, T. Great Airliner Series Vol 2.
 Douglas DC-8.

-I am so glad to see the first DC-8s get good releases.
+I am glad to see the first DC-8s get good releases.
 It'd be nice to see the early 707s get likewise releases.
 There are no good early 707 moulds at all.
 Only the 707-320B/C has a decent mould.
-So we are missing good moulds for:
+So there are missing good quality moulds for:

 Such a shame.
 Anyway as close as I can get to a comparison of the two first jets for PA is the DC-8 with one of the later 707-320Bs.
 Same livery but note the 707 doesn't have a Jet Clipper name (plus of course the nosegear doors and tail / ventral fin etc denote it is a 320B and not a 320).

 I'm Richard Stretton: a fan of classic airliners and airlines who enjoys exploring their history through my collection of die-cast airliners.
 If you enjoy the site please donate whatever you can to help keep it running: